Supernova constraints on lepton flavor violating ALPs: Introduction

 Axions are beyond the standard model (BSM) pseudo-scalar particles that were originally proposed to solve the strong CP problem \cite{Peccei:1977hh,Wilczek:1977pj,Weinberg:1977ma,Peccei:2006as}.
 In addition to axions, a number of hypothetical pseudo-scalar particles, referred to as axion-like particles (ALPs), can arise in a variety of well-motivated BSM models \cite{Gelmini:1980re,Davidson:1981zd,Wilczek:1982rv,Svrcek:2006yi}.
 ALPs can couple to various standard model (SM) particles in ways that lead to violations of SM symmetries, such as lepton flavor conservation \cite{Wilczek:1982rv}.
 The lepton-flavor-violating (LFV) ALPs can arise either from UV theories of ALPs \cite{Davidson:1981zd,Wilczek:1982rv,Anselm:1985bp,Feng:1997tn,Bauer:2016rxs,Ema:2016ops,Calibbi:2016hwq}, which are known as flavons or familons, or from radiative corrections \cite{Choi:2017gpf,Chala:2020wvs,Bauer:2020jbp}, even if the underlying theory preserves flavor.

 Thus, searching for LFV-ALPs is an intriguing aspect of new physics studies beyond the SM.
 In particular, accelerator experiments provide the best constraints on heavy LFV-ALPs with mass above GeV \cite{Endo:2020mev,Iguro:2020rby, Davoudiasl:2021haa,Cheung:2021mol,Davoudiasl:2021mjy, Araki:2022xqp,Calibbi:2022izs,Batell:2024cdl,Calibbi:2024rcm}.
 In contrast, sub-GeV LFV-ALPs are best probed in decay experiments \cite{Derenzo:1969za, Jodidio:1986mz,Bryman:1986wn,Bilger:1998rp,TWIST:2014ymv, Bauer:2019gfk,Cornella:2019uxs,PIENU:2020loi,Calibbi:2020jvd, Bauer:2021mvw,Jho:2022snj,Knapen:2023zgi,Knapen:2024fvh}, and in stellar processes \cite{Calibbi:2020jvd,Zhang:2023vva}.
-Among the stellar objects, core-collapsed supernovae (CCSNe), the astrophysical events that provide extremely dense and hot environments, probe LFV-ALPs with a relatively high mass up to 100 MeV \cite{Calibbi:2020jvd,Zhang:2023vva}.
+Among the stellar objects, core-collapsed supernovae (CCSNe), the astrophysical events that provide extremely dense and hot environments, probe LFV-ALPs with a relatively high mass up to 100 MeV \cite{Calibbi:2020jvd}.
 The most renowned example of CCSNe is the SN 1987A, whose neutrino signals not only provide crucial insights into the collapse and explosion mechanisms of such supernovae, but also place stringent constraints on potential new energy-loss channels induced by BSM particles, which is known as the SN cooling limit \cite{Raffelt:1996wa}.

 Recently, the SN cooling limits on LFV-ALPs that couple both to electrons and muons have been analyzed by Refs.~\cite{Calibbi:2020jvd,Zhang:2023vva}.
-To compute the axion production rate in the SN, Ref.~\cite{Calibbi:2020jvd} considered the muon decay process, $\mu\to e+a$, where $a$ is the ALP, and Ref.~\cite{Zhang:2023vva} considered the bremsstrahlung process.
+To compute the axion production rate in the SN, Ref.~\cite{Calibbi:2020jvd} considered the muon decay process, $\mu\to e+a$, where $a$ is the ALP, and Ref.~\cite{Zhang:2023vva} considered the lepton bremsstrahlung process.
 In this paper, we further consider the electron-muon coalescence process, $e^\mp + \mu^\pm \to a$, for the ALP production in the SN.
 We find that for heavy ALPs with mass of $m_a>m_e+m_\mu$, the electron-muon coalescence process is the dominant ALP production channel in the SN core for the parameter space of interest.
+Recently, Ref.~\cite{Fiorillo:2025sln} showed that the semi-Compton process can provide significant contributions for ALPs that couple to electrons.
+Thus, in this work, we also consider the semi-Compton process, $e/\mu+\gamma\to \mu/e + a$, for LFV-ALP production in the SN.
+We find that the semi-Compton process provides the leading contribution in the intermediate mass range, dominating over the lepton bremsstrahlung process in that region.